 Over the years, we’ve seen some precariously installed grab bars.
 From not being mounted into studs or using the proper anchoring systems, to placement in some locations that truly boggles the mind!
 I’m sure they were installed with the best of intentions, but sometimes good intentions can cause a lot of harm.
 When you put your trust into something to support your weight and prevent falls - it has to work.

-We suggest that you hire a professional for installations, but how do you judge if the “pros” really know what they’re doing? (unless it's BuildAble of course!).
-Here are a few things to consider when adding grab bars to your bathroom.
+We suggest that you hire a professional for installations, like BuildAble, but just in case - here are a few things to consider when adding grab bars to your bathroom.

 THE PLACEMENT OF GRAB BARS